 - My Auto Loan – Rate quotes from multiple lenders for consumers with fair, good, and great credit.

 - Your local credit union – If you are a member of a credit union, don’t forget to check their rates too!

 The Business Manager

 Even after you have reached an agreement with the salesman, you still need to deal with the business manager.
 He or she will try to sell you a bunch of add-ons at exorbitant prices.
 You don’t want to buy any of it from the dealer.
 Let him or her know immediately that you will not be taking any of the add-on options.
 They will still have to offer you each item because it is their job, but if you show resolve at the outset, this process can go much quicker.
 Politely decline it all so you can get out on the road in your new car.

 The Extended Auto Warranty

 One last thing… Everything written above is designed to save you money at the point of purchase.
 However, after you own your new car you are required by law to keep it properly insured.
 Insurance payments will go on as long as you own your car, so you owe it to yourself to get the best deal possible.
-You can use the internet to get an insurance quote directly from an insurer like Liberty Mutual or you can use a site like Insure Me to instantly get up to 4 competitive insurance quotes from some of the top names in the insurance business.
+You can use the internet to get an insurance quote directly from an insurer or you can use an aggregation site to instantly get several competitive insurance quotes from some of the top names in the insurance business.
 Enter your zip code and either site walks you through a simple multi-screen process to gather the required information.
 At the end, you receive accurate quotes direct from the insurance providers.
 You can choose to purchase one of these policies on-line or walk away with no obligation, no fee, and no guilt.
 This is just another quick and easy way to use the internet to shop around for the best price.